lakejs/lake-docs/guide/index.md

 ## Configuring toolbar

-Lake allows you to make your own toolbar by setting the [items](/reference/toolbar-config#items) config for the toolbar.
+Lake allows you to make your own toolbar by setting the [items](/reference/toolbar-config#items) config.
 For more details, see the [Toolbar config](/reference/toolbar-config.md) page.

 ```js
 const toolbarItems = [